tringi/x32-abi-windows/README.md

 ## TL;DR

 A pointer-heavy code **can** be 9 % faster if built as 64-bit with 32-bit pointers, instead just simply 32-bit, and if the memory layout allows for better cache utilization and locality due to shorter pointers.
 The *64X32* program will still use more memory unless special care of allocations isn't taken.

+If the data structure doesn't lend itself to improved cache utilization there are little to no gains.

 ## Possible improvements